Is there really Evidence of Civilizations predating our Recorded History?

-Famed Egyptologist Mark Lehner has studied the Sphinx for many years and readily admits that the Sphinx must have originally been carved at a time when Egypt had a much wetter climate.
+Famed Egyptologist Mark Lehner has studied the Sphinx for many years and readily admits that the Sphinx must have originally been carved when Egypt had a much wetter climate.

-So, if the Sphinx was exposed to wet climates, it had to have been built 1000 years or more before the currently accepted date.
+So, if it exposed the Sphinx to wet climates, it had to have been built 1000 years or more before the currently accepted date.

 Photo Source: Pixabay